Cross Curricular -

 Children in EYFS and KS1 choose a ‘Golden Book’ to take home each week.
 These books are high quality texts that can be shared at home with an adult.

-We are very lucky to have a brand new library.
-Children visit the library once a week to choose books to take home as well as to enjoy a story or make use of the research facilities.
-In addition to class slots there is also a drop-in library lunchtime club, a story club and this term we will be opening the library to classes for ‘stay and read’ sessions for parents and children at the beginning of the day.
+We are very lucky to have an engaging and inviting library.
+Children visit the library once a week – one week to choose books to take home and one week to enjoy listening to and talking about different books.
+In addition to class slots there are also drop-in library lunchtime clubs, a story club and regular ‘stay and read’ sessions for parents and children at the beginning of the day.

 Accelerated Reader –